-In ING's accelerated Think Forward strategy, ING aims to create a differentiating customer experience, enabled by simplifying and streamlining our organisation, further striving for operational excellence.
 In performing its duties, the Management Board shall carefully consider and act in accordance with the interests of ING, taking into consideration the interests of all ING's stakeholders.
-When considering these interests, the Management Board shall take into account the continuity of ING, the environment in society, in which ING operates, as well as applicable legislation, regulation and codes of conduct.
+Therefore, proposals to the Management Board Banking must at least address three elements as described in Principle 2.
+When considering these interests, the Management Board shall take into account the continuity of ING, the environment, in which ING operates, as well as applicable legislation, regulation and codes of conduct.

-15. One member of the executive board will have the duty of preparing decision-making by the executive board on risk management.
+15. One member of the executive board will have the duty of preparing decisionmaking by the executive board on risk management.
 This member will be involved in good time in the preparation of decisions that are of material significance for the bank's risk profile, especially where these decisions may result in a departure from the risk appetite approved by the supervisory board.
 This member may combine his or her function with other responsibilities, provided that he or she does not bear any individual commercial responsibility and operates independently from commercial areas.